Contact and Questions

 Middlesex College faculty and staff are committed to providing high-quality education and to ensuring that you are able to complete your courses this semester.
 We also want to keep you safe and healthy during this situation with COVID-19.

-Beginning in the Fall 2021 semester, the College will offer a selection of flexible instruction formats including:
+The College is offering a selection of flexible instruction formats including:

 - In-Person: Class meets completely on-campus all days/times listed